podaac/data-subscriber/README.md

 ## Installation

-Both subscriber and download require Python >= 3.8.
+Both subscriber and downloader require Python >= 3.7.

 The subscriber and downloader scripts are available in the [pypi python repository](https://pypi.org/project/podaac-data-subscriber/), it can be installed via pip: